 “He told me to knock you in the head and take your money.
 I have no intention of doing that, but I wanted to warn you that if I don’t do it, somebody else will.”

 She surprised me by putting her hand over her mouth and giggling like a schoolgirl.
 I had the feeling she was laughing at me for believing what a devil would say.
 She picked up a canvas bag from a desk and opened it; took out a handful of fake stage money and handed it to me.

 “Tell the devil that’s all the money he’ll get from me,” she said, “and a fat lot of good it’ll do him!”

-When I went back to the wagon, the devil was examining the backs of his hands in the sunlight as if he had forgotten me.
+When I went back to the wagon, the devil was examining his fingernails.
 I climbed back up beside him and handed him the fake stage money.

 “Humph!” he said.
 “I see she’s up to her old tricks.”

 “You know her?”
 I asked.

 “She’s just another old devil,” he said.
 “She’s been at it a lot longer than I have.”

 “She doesn’t look like the devil,” I said.
 “She looks like somebody’s grandmother.”

 “That’s how they trick you,” he said.
 “You can’t always go on the way a person looks.
 A kind-looking person can be a devil and a horrible-looking ogre can be an angel.”